mportela/docker-lede/README.md

 # Docker LEDE
-This is a LEDE image build environment, include some software for Chinese users.
+This is a LEDE image build environment.

 Current LEDE version: v17.01.2